goat-systems/go-tezos/README.md

 # goTezos: A Tezos Go Library

-The purpose of this library is to allow developers to build go driven applications for Tezos.
+The purpose of this library is to allow developers to build go driven applications for Tezos of the Tezos RPC.
+This library is a work in progress, and not complete.

 If you would like to send me some coffee money:
 ```